arcus-azure/arcus/community/blog/2020-04-Announcing-Arcus-Observability-v0.1/README.md

     - Traces were already supported out-of-the-box
 - **Correlation information is automatically annotated** on Application Insights telemetry to be fully optimized
 - **Automatically provide cloud context** by assigning role name & instance information to provide better integration with application map
-    - For this to work properly, we highly suggest to use our application enricher as this is based on `ComponentName` information
+    - For this to work properly, we highly suggest using our application enricher as this is based on `ComponentName` information

 Following example shows how this sink can be configured in your Serilog setup: